-Creme fraiche may sound highfalutin, but don’t let that deter you.
+Creme fraiche may sound highbrow, but don’t let that deter you.
 It’s incredibly delicious and actually quite simple to make from scratch.
 We’re diving into everything you need to know about creme fraiche, plus step-by-step instructions for making it at home.

 What exactly is creme fraiche?